 In this review, I’m going to focus on Armstead paint products and talk about each one in turn.
 As a professional decorator, I have been using Armstead regularly for some time, and know the brand inside and out.
 I find the overall quality good.
 I’d even go as far as to say it is one of the best trade brands available, especially if you consider value for money.

-First, let’s talk about the best place to buy Armstead paint.
+First, let’s touch on the best place to buy Armstead paint.
 For me, if you want a physical store, you should look at Dulux Decorating Centre “DDC”.
-Remember, Dulux is owned by the same company as Armstead and by going to the source you can tap into some brilliant advice and product knowledge.
+Remember, Dulux is owned by the same company as Armstead.
+By going to the source you can tap into some brilliant advice and product knowledge.
 DDC may not be the cheapest, but their staff are very well trained and knowledgeable.
 They also provide a free delivery service for phone orders and can scan any colour for you.
 However, unless you’re entitled to a trade discount, it will almost certainly be cheaper to buy this paint online.
 Click here to see online prices.